spatialos/gdk-for-unity/docs/content/mobile/ios/ways-to-run.md

   * [Mobile support overview]({{urlRoot}}/content/mobile/overview)
   * [Setting up iOS support for the GDK]({{urlRoot}}/content/mobile/ios/setup)

-Unity provides multiple ways to test your iOS [client-worker]({{urlRoot}}/content/glossary#client-worker).
+Unity provides multiple ways to run your iOS [client-worker]({{urlRoot}}/content/glossary#client-worker).
 We integrated them all to work with [SpatialOS]({{urlRoot}}/content/glossary#spatialos-runtime).
 This documentation describes the benefits of the different options.

 ## In the Editor
 For standard workflows and for minor changes, run your game in the Editor.
-When the build platform is set for iOS, it executes code that is in preprocessor `#if UNITY_IOS` clauses.
-This way, you have the full capabilities and ease of use of the Unity Editor, while still testing code that would otherwise only run on a mobile device.
+Now that your build platform is set to iOS, Unity will compile and execute sections of code marked with the [platform #define directive](https://docs.unity3d.com/Manual/PlatformDependentCompilation.html) `#if UNITY_IOS`.
+This means that you have the full capabilities and ease of use of the Unity Editor, while still executing code that would otherwise only run on a mobile device.

 ## Unity Remote